Do you want to fill your retirement years with the adventure that comes from discovering and experiencing new places?

 Whatever the reason, if you are considering retiring to another country, or even if you are just intrigued with the possibility, here are ten places you may wish to consider.

-To come up with this list, I considered criteria that were most important to readers of this blog:
+To come up with this list, I considered criteria that were most important to readers of this website:

 - Safety (crime rate)